MehrdadJalali-AI/SOCIAL-OPTIMIZATION/README.md

 </p>

-#  SOCIAL: Social-Inspired Collective Adaptive Intelligence Learning
+#  SOCIAL: Social Network Optimization via Centrality and Influence-based Learning
 **SOCIAL** is a novel population-based optimization algorithm inspired by human social behaviors, adaptive learning, and collective intelligence.
 It combines elite memory, dynamic mutation, and diffusion-based learning to solve complex, multimodal optimization problems with efficiency and stability.

 ---